spncrhrstn/spencerharston.com/src/posts/drafts/media-reflection-of-2023.md

 ### *All the Sinners Bleed* by S.A.
 Cosby
 Some years ago, I stumbled across S.A.
 Cosby's book, *Blacktop Wasteland*, at the library (I judged the book by its cover).
 I read it and thoroughly enjoyed Cosby's writing.
 I've since read all his books (except *My Darkest Prayer*) and his latest, *All the Sinners Bleed*, was an enjoyable thriller.
 I liked the perspective Cosby provided via the characters, and trying to tackle current events.
 Looking forward to his next book.

-As an aside, I've also started listening to audiobooks, thanks to self-hosting the Audiobookshelf server.
+Additionally, I've also started listening to audiobooks, thanks to self-hosting the [Audiobookshelf server](https://www.audiobookshelf.org/).
 The only books I've listened to so far are the *Harry Potter* series.
 It started out as testing the deployment of the server, but I ended up just listening to them all.
 Ah nostalgia.
 Next up is the *The Lord of the Rings* series.

 ## Music
 Here are some artists/bands that I enjoyed listening to this year.
 You can see all my listening habits over on [last.fm](https://www.last.fm/user/spencer314).